Dropsource/monarch/monarch/README.md

 # Monarch

 Monarch lets you generate stories for your widgets.
 Stories are functions that return a widget in a specific state.
-You can then see those stories in the Monarch UI.
+Once your stories are ready, you can see them in the Monarch UI.

 For example, if you have a widget called `MyFancyCard` that takes in a `title`, then you could write these two stories: